lynnel1/StratumFinder/README.md

    ```
    %USERPROFILE%\Saved Games\Frontier Developments\Elite Dangerous\
    ```

 2. **Search tab:**
    - Click **AUTO** to read your current system from the journal.
    - Pick **one or more biology profiles** from the dropdown (chips appear below; click ✕ to remove).
 Start with *All Stratum*.
    - Choose a **search radius** (1000 ly is a good default).
    - Click **ANALYZE POSITION** to see your distance from Sol, the local busyness score, and nearby quiet zones.
    - Click **START SEARCH**.

 3. **Results tab:**
    - Filter by colour (🟢🟡🔵🔴) and by extra criteria (if they are available).
-If you are hunting biology with first footfall - use 🟢 or 70+ score marker for highest first foorfall chance.
    - **Single-click** a row to copy the system name to your clipboard (paste it into the in-game Galaxy Map).
+   - **Double-click** a row to open the system on EDSM.
    - Export the filtered list with **Export CSV**.

 4. Fly out, collect your exobiology, and use the **Inventory tab** to track and value your finds.
+Open the **Real-time bio window** from the Search tab if you want live predictions and collection tracking while you scan.

 ---